justinjiajia/bigdata_lab/hadoop_EMR.md

 Hadoop's configuration is driven by two types of configuration files:

 - Read-only default configuration: *core-default.xml*, *hdfs-default.xml*, *yarn-default.xml*, and *mapred-default.xml*.
-The actual files are in different JAR files in `/usr/lib/`.
+They can be located in different JAR files in `/usr/lib/`.

 - Site-specific configuration: *core-site.xml*, *hdfs-site.xml*, *yarn-site.xml*, and *mapred-site.xml*.